ranjeetkumar274/Age-Calculator-60-DAY-60-Challenges/README.md

-# Project-1-🎉 Age Calculator 🎂

-## 🎉 Age Calculator 🎂
+# 🎉 Age Calculator 🎂

 Welcome to the Age Calculator!
 This is the first project in my exciting 60 Days 60 Projects challenge.
 It's a simple yet powerful web application that helps you calculate your exact age in years, months, and days from your date of birth.

 # ✨ Features